jasperges/pose-thumbnails/README.md

 ## Issues, bugs and suggestions

-**_Known Issue:_** When using the 'Show Labels' option, sometimes the labels show weird characters.
-I don't know why this happens, but pressing 'Refresh' fixes it most of the times.

 If you experience an issue or a bug with the addon or have ideas for improvements, please create an issue here on Github.

 ## Roadmap